-Transmission towers need to be designed to withstand a wind speed of up to 40 m/s based on the "Ministerial Order to Provide Technical Standards for Electrical Equipment (Ministry of Economy, Trade and Industry)".
-However, we design transmission towers that can withstand a wind speed of up to 60 m/s in consideration of the maximum typhoon wind speed in the past.
+wind speed of up to 40 m/s based on the "Ministerial Order to Provide Technical Standards for Electrical Equipment (Ministry of Economy, Trade and Industry)".
+However, we design transmission towers that can withstand a wind speed of up to 60 m/s in consideration of the maximum typhoon wind speed in the past.distriction distriction restoration works, and restoration prospects.